ama-team/voxengine-scenario-framework/README.md

 arguments: <object, optional>
 # default context state, doesn't relate to states discussed above
 state: <object, optional>
+# DI-wannabe container wih services you may like to use in transitions
+container: <object, optional>
 onTermination: <handler, optional>
 onError: <handler, optional>
 # used to deserialize arguments from custom data